 By Jonathan Scheeler | March 4, 2020

 The Physical Therapy profession in the United States went through significant changes in the 1990’s.
 During this time, the profession was fighting for its members to be seen as autonomous practitioners in the healthcare landscape.
-The APTA’s House of Delegates were also debating the future of physical therapy in the US, ultimately arriving at Vision 2020.
+The APTA’s House of Delegates was also debating the future of physical therapy in the US, ultimately arriving at Vision 2020.
 This statement, adopted by the APTA in 2000, clearly stated that the professional association desired all practicing clinicians to be doctorally trained by the year 2020.
 CAPTE followed suit in 2002 noting that all accredited programs in the US must be at the post-baccalaureate level.
 Though DPT programs began in the early 1990’s, the APTA’s adoption of Vision 2020 and CAPTE’s advancement of credentialing criteria motivated a vast number of academic programs to shift away from bachelors and masters programs and transition directly to a Doctorate.

 As physical therapy education was transitioning to the doctorate level, current practitioners were left slightly alienated.
 The earliest transitional Doctorate of Physical Therapy (tDPT) program was introduced in 1992; however, there was a large spike in tDPT options in the early 2000’s, as universities determined pathways to assist their alumni in transitioning from the bachelors or masters to doctorate degrees.
 The last masters program faded away in the late 2000’s, resulting in all entry-level programs being offered as doctorate programs.